One to One Yoga for Beginners.

 Group Yoga Classes for Beginners.

-If you’d prefer to start yoga in a group class you can book into a beginners yoga class instead of working individually.
+If you’d prefer to start yoga in a group class you can book into a yoga class instead of working individually.
 Some students choose to start off with individual lessons and then join a group class; others prefer a group environment right from the start.
 The main advantage of coming to a class is that it takes less motivation compared to practicing on your own at home.
 The class content will be a general practice so it won’t meet specific needs as individual lessons do,.
 I can, however, modify postures if something doesn’t feel appropriate.
-Beginners yoga classes develop gradually and you will become familiar with some of the basic yoga movements and principles.
+Yoga classes develop gradually and you will become familiar with some of the basic yoga movements and principles.
 If you are beginning yoga for therapeutic reasons and are interested in joining a group class please contact me to find out if group classes would right for you.

 I’m in my 50’s and wanted to do something to improve my mobility and suppleness.
 I’d never tried Yoga before, but it appealed to me because it can be practised by all ages, and I was also interested in the meditative/relaxation benefits.